NielsKlo/webserver-java/README.md

      b.
 Handle the message in a background thread.
 ```

 These steps are found in the `main` method.
 The application is started and prepares the program to receive calls from the internet.
 The program listens to incoming messages on port 9090.
 An incoming connection is assigned to a socket (basically a phone wire).
 The socket can be used to send messages back and forth.
-The basics are configured and your application can communicate with other computers now.
+The basics are configured and your application can now communicate with other computers.
 Generally, your computer and network prevents other computers from connecting to it using a firewall.
 The firewall is configured conservatively in order to reduce the attack surface of your machine.

 ## Step 2: Basic communication